 Lodi is a larger medium-sized city located in the state of California.
 With a population of 64,596 people and 18 constituent neighborhoods, Lodi is the 135th largest community in California.

-Unlike some cities, Lodi isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lodi are a mix of both white- and blue-collar jobs.
+Lodi is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Lodi is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Lodi who work in office and administrative support (12.40%), sales jobs (9.78%), and teaching (7.35%).
+There are especially a lot of people living in Lodi who work in office and administrative support (12.26%), sales jobs (9.59%), and teaching (7.13%).

-The percentage of adults in Lodi who are college-educated is close to the national average for all communities of 21.84%: 18.44% of the adults in Lodi have a bachelor's degree or advanced degree.
+In terms of college education, Lodi is nearly on par with the US average for all cities of 21.84%: 18.71% of adults 25 and older in Lodi have a bachelor's degree or advanced degree.

-Lodi is a very ethnically-diverse city.
+Lodi is an extremely ethnically-diverse city.
 The people who call Lodi home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lodi residents report their race to be White, followed by Asian.
 Lodi also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 36.31% of the city’s residents.
+People of Hispanic or Latino origin account for 35.78% of the city’s residents.
 Important ancestries of people in Lodi include Irish, English, Italian, and French .

 The most common language spoken in Lodi is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and Urdu.